 Most trucking accidents require us to hire at least one expert witness.
 The first of these experts is generally a “collision reconstructionist.”
 Our reconstructionist will do exactly what the title implies – he will “reconstruct” the crash using engineering principles.
 Based on factors such as weight, speed, skid marks, and angular force, our expert will help determine how it all happened.
 South Carolina law also allows us to download data from the tractor trailer’s “black box” to further analyze why they collided with you.

-Additionally, we may hire a safety/regulatory expert to help identify how and why a company failed to properly train and supervise its driver.
+Additionally, we may hire a safety/regulatory expert to help identify how and why a trucking company failed to properly train and supervise its driver.
 Under state and federal law, the company is responsible for its acts as well as those of its employee.
 We will investigate whether the company complied with safety regulations that are in place to keep innocent people from harm, or whether it was negligent in its hiring, retention, and monitoring of the driver.

 Our first concern for clients is always their health.
 Along that same line, please focus on your immediate medical needs before worrying over insurance and legal issues.
-However, as soon as you are physically able to seek help, I encourage you to at least contact a lawyer.
-Trucking accidents are time sensitive, as companies might move the vehicle – and the black box – far away.
+However, as soon as you are physically able to seek help, I encourage you to at least contact a truck accident lawyer.
+Trucking accident cases are time sensitive, as companies might move the vehicle – and the black box – far away.
 Similarly, the sooner we can investigate the crash site, the more evidence we may able to obtain.